 5. Get overdraft protection

 Most bank accounts offer overdraft protection services, either as an additional monthly fee or on a pay-to-use basis.
-This can help your bank accept payments even if they do go over your account balance, putting your account in overdraft instead of simply returning the payment.
+This can help your bank accept payments even if they exceed your account balance, putting your account in overdraft rather than simply returning the payment.

 For most banks, it's about $5 per month or per use, but it also includes an interest rate for the amount of time your account is in the negative.
 Some banks, such as TD or BMO, also offer an option to automatically transfer funds from another account to cover the overdrawn amount.